exiang/open_hub_wiki/Configuration.md

+OpenHub has two configuration system, one is file base and another is database.
+Both use to store configuration of different use case.
+File base config serve as the core while database is more fo soft setting.

 ## Backend System Config
 Your system wide configuration information can be accessible from backend: `Site > System > Config`.

 ## .ENV
-Most of the common configuration is expose and can be modify easily at `/protected/.env`.
+Most of the common file base configuration is expose here and can be modify easily at `/protected/.env`.
 A sample `/protected/dist.env` is available for your reference.

 ## Config Files
 Historically, configuration are done in PHP files.
 Yii framework architecture used 2 main configuration files: `main.php` and `console.php`.